80 per cent of food business owners aren’t prepared for introduction of Natasha’s Law

 The legislation will require all pre-packaged foods in the UK to show full ingredient lists and allergen information.

-It was brought about after the death of 15-year-old Natasha Ednan-Laperouse in 2016, who who had an allergic reaction after eating a Pret A Mangersandwich whose packaging did not disclose it contained sesame seeds - a fatal ingredient for the teenager.
+It was brought about after the death of 15-year-old Natasha Ednan-Laperouse in 2016, who who had an allergic reaction after eating a Pret A Manger sandwich whose packaging did not disclose it contained sesame seeds - a fatal ingredient for the teenager.

 Ednan-Laperous purchased the sandwich at Heathrow airport and later collapsed on a flight to Nice.